dereknguyen/CAAirline_TeamFreelance/Glossary.md

 Board - get onto plane
-Boarding pass - paper that contains a code that a passenger needs to board a plane Check in - customer logs on and confirms that they are planning to get on a flight and recieves a boarding pass Clearance - amount of time needed between plances on a runway Departure - the time a flight leaves
+Boarding pass - paper that contains a code that a passenger needs to board a plane Check in - customer logs on and confirms that they are planning to get on a flight and recieves a boarding pass Clearance - amount of time needed between planes on a runway Departure - the time a flight leaves
 Flight - a plan trip from one airport to another Flight status - whether a flight is on time, delayed, or canceled